 Use these free debt & savings tracking printables to help you track and achieve all of your financial goals!

 11. Hustle your way to student loan freedom.

 Find a side hustle that fits your schedule and use it to earn extra money.
-You can do anything from online surveys to walking dogs to picking up extra overtime at your current job.
+You can do anything from online surveys to DoorDash to picking up extra overtime at your current job.
 For more ideas on side hustles, check out:

 - How to Make Money Online: 50+ Brilliant Ways to Make Side Money Now